rishabh-malik/Arvind-Brands--Digital-KYC-Hackathon/README.md

 Part 1 focuses on identifying and prioritizing key customers before they enter the store.
 We will be using facial recognition technique to identify a customer using a camera installed at the store entrance.
 As soon as the customer enters the store, Our system identifies the customer and sends a broadcast notification on mobile phones of all the sales persons present inside the store.
 The sales person can then choose to attend that customer.
 As soon as the salesperson accepts to attend the person, the previous purchase history of the customer is displayed on his/her phone and the notification disappears from the devices of other sales persons.
 This helps the store to

--Identify returning customers
+1. Identify returning customers
--Provide personalized suggestions to these customers -Provide loyalty and bonus to them
+2. Provide personalized suggestions to these customers
+3. Provide loyalty and bonus to them

 The previous purchase history of the customer can be used to give personalized suggestions to that customer.